preciofishbone/OmniaDocs/quality-management/end-user/process-directory/index.rst

 .. image:: process-directory-no-filter.png

-If you add the following filters:
+If the following filters are added:

 .. image:: process-directory-filter-example.png